DEADLINE: Tuesday, September 7, 2021 - 11:59 PM PT

 - All applicants must have legal residence in the United States (Applicants with H or J visas are eligible).

 - All applicants must have a postdoctoral appointment date effective no later than the application deadline.

 - Visiting scholars to Stanford

 - Senior Research Scientists, Research Associates/Assistants

-- This grant provides salary-only support for postdoctoral fellows in support of a specific project related to maternal and/or child health.
+This grant provides salary and benefits-only support for postdoctoral fellows in support of a specific project related to maternal and/or child health.
 Medical fellows (MD or equivalent) training in a clinical fellowship program should not apply through this mechanism.

 - Eligibility is limited to first through third year postdoctoral fellows (applicant must be in their first through third year at time of application).

 - Priority is given to applicants in the first and second year of postdoctoral training at Stanford

 - Third year applicants are eligible to apply for up to 1.5 years of funding to support the remainder of their third year, and through their fourth year**